neurobagel/documentation/docs/cli.md

 ### Viewing CLI commands and options

-The `bagel-cli` has different commands:
+The `bagel-cli` has different commands, each generating a different type of subject (meta)data:

 - `pheno`
 - `bids`
 - `derivatives`

+The `pheno` command must always be run first on a dataset (each subject in a Neurobagel graph must have at least phenotypic information); other metadata are optional and can be added in an arbitrary order.

 To view the general CLI help and information about the commands: